‘Protector’ Dad Was Gunned Down While Shielding Ferndale GF From Crazed Ex-Husband, Police Say

 When officers arrived, they found Cernich suffering from multiple gunshot wounds.
 Before being taken to St. Joseph Medical Center, Cernich told them that “Mike,” Lacy Daniels’s ex-husband, had shot him, according to police.

 Despite lifesaving measures, Cernich ultimately died from his wounds.
+He was 32.

 Jordan Cernich (Facebook)